lyndon025/playtested/src/content/article/2023-09-11-a-color-switching-match-3-shooting-cooperative-game--what-is-popucom.md

 ---
-title: "A color-switching, match-3 shooting, cooperative game? | What is POPUCOM?"
+author: lyndonguitar
+category: Review
-description: "POPUCOM is an upcoming multiplayer cooperative puzzle adventure platformer that emphasizes color-switching, match-3 shooting, and utilizing various companions cooperatively to progress through a mysterious vibrant world.
-Recently announced a few days ago with a trailer and mini-game (more info further down below) to go along with it, the game is set to be released for PC and PlayStation, offering a multiplayer cooperative puzzle adventure experience."
+description: POPUCOM is an upcoming multiplayer cooperative puzzle adventure platformer that emphasizes color-switching, match-3 shooting, and utilizing various companions cooperatively to progress through a mysterious vibrant world.
+Recently announced a few days ago with a trailer and mini-game (more info further down below) to go along with it, the game is set to be released for PC and PlayStation, offering a multiplayer cooperative puzzle adventure experience.
+featured: false
 pubDate: 2023-09-11
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "popucom"]
+tags:
-featured: false
+- taptap
+- popucom
-thumb: "/images/reviews/2023-09-11-a-color-switching-match-3-shooting-cooperative-game--what-is-popucom-0.avif"
+thumb: /images/reviews/2023-09-11-a-color-switching-match-3-shooting-cooperative-game--what-is-popucom-0.avif
+title: A color-switching, match-3 shooting, cooperative game? | What is POPUCOM?
 ---

 <div class="gallery">